Joan Denise Moriarty: Return to Ireland

 In the autumn of 1933, she returned with her family to their native Mallow in County Cork.
 In 1934, she set up her first school of dance there.
 From 1938 she also gave weekly classes in Cork in the Gregg Hall and Windsor School.
-During the 1930s she took part in the Cork Feis, annual art competitions with a focus on traditional dance and music, competing in Irish step-dancing, war pipes and operatic solo singing.
+During the 1930s she took part in the Cork Feis, an annual festival with a focus on traditional dance and music, competing in Irish step-dancing, war pipes and operatic solo singing.
 She performed on the war pipes in various public concerts and gave at least two broadcasts.
 In 1938 she was invited by Seán Neeson, lecturer in Irish music at University College Cork, to perform at a summer school which the Music Department organised for primary school teachers.

 Moriarty's mother died in February 1940; the following November she moved to Cork where she set up the Moriarty School of Dancing.
 The early years during the war were very difficult financially.
 In the early 1940s, she performed with her dancers in musicals and variety shows at the Cork Opera House.

 In 1945 the composer Aloys Fleischmann invited her to perform in his Clare's Dragoons for baritone, war pipes, choir and orchestra, which had been commissioned by the national broadcasting company, Radio Éireann, for the Thomas Davis centenary.
-Moriarty agreed, on condition that his Cork Symphony Orchestra would play for her Ballet Company's annual performances, which marked the beginning of a lifelong collaboration.
+Moriarty agreed, on condition that his Cork Symphony Orchestra would play for the performing ballet group she was planning to found.
+This marked the beginning of a lifelong collaboration.